Colin Page: Playing career

 Page was born at Mereworth in Kent in 1930.
 He first appeared for Kent's Second XI in 1948, before being taken on by the side as a fast-medium bowler in 1949.
 He made his senior debut for the side in 1950, and six matches that season were followed by three in 1951, but he was not impressing as a fast bowler.
 He began to transition to bowling off spin in 1952 and soon broke into the side on a more regular basis, playing 18 matches and taking 61 wickets during the season.

 He continued to play regularly for Kent's First XI until 1959 and was awarded his county cap in 1957, although during the winter he worked at a paper mill in Aylesford.
 He took 12 wickets in a match against Northants in 1954, spun Kent to victory with 6/33 on a rain-affected Lord's pitch in 1955, and took 69 wickets at an average of less than 19 in 1957, including eight wickets in an innings against Warwickshire, his career best innings figures.
 Although he took 86 wickets in 1958 and 72 in 1959, his Wisden obituary wrote that it "seemed that he had reached his ceiling", and he was offered the position of Second XI captain in 1960.

 In this role he was to help nurture talent with the intention that the county might compete for honours in the future.
 His side won the Second XI Championship three times, and future England internationals Alan Knott, Derek Underwood, Mike Denness and Brian Luckhurst all passed through the team.
 He played occasionally for the First XI, making 11 appearances between 1960 and 1963, and was still playing Second XI cricket in 1974.

-In total Page made 198 first-class appearances, taking taking 521 wickets at an average of 28.72.
+In total Page made 198 first-class appearances, taking 521 wickets at an average of 28.72.
 He was a poor batsman and scored only 818 runs at an average of 5.48 runs per innings.